mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 1. Configure the Switch.
 The logic is similar to how you specified your configuration for the Control Center.

    There is a **default-config** folder with a set of default configurations.
 They can be explored to see what's inside.
-If you want to customize your configuration, then copy any configuration code from the default configuration into the `custom-config/cluster-config.yaml` file and make your changes.
+If you want to customise your configuration, then copy any configuration code from the default configuration into the `custom-config/cluster-config.yaml` file and make your changes.

    Commit directly to the `main` branch.

    Example: